 The current provision in FECA specifies that the Staff Director and General Counsel are to be paid at Level IV and Level V of the Executive Schedule, respectively.
 Both positions supervise personnel at the GS-15 and Senior Level pay scales, which often provide higher salaries than Levels IV and V of the Executive Schedule.
 The Staff Director and General Counsel have significant responsibilities and oversight duties with respect to both administrative and legal areas, as well as management over almost all agency personnel.
 According to recruiting specialists working with the Commission, the current limit makes attracting a strong pool of applicants to these positions more challenging.
-The appointment and retention of these key leaders have been identified as ongoing management and performance challenges to the Commission by the Inspector General in the 2014 Agency Financial Report and in previous Performance and Accountability Reports.
-The General Counsel's position is currently vacant.
+The appointment and retention of these key leaders have been identified as ongoing management and performance challenges to the Commission by the Inspector General in the 2017, 2016, 2015 and 2014 Agency Financial Reports and in previous Performance and Accountability Reports.
+The General Counsel's position is currently filled on an acting basis.